Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

                     # of 32-bit Cygwin!
     which make      # /usr/bin/make (provided by rtools40)
     make --version  # GNU Make 4.2.1
-    which gcc       # /mingw32/bin/gcc (provided by rtools40)
+    which gcc       # /mingw64/bin/gcc (provided by rtools40)
     gcc --version   # gcc.exe (Built by Jeroen for the R-project) 8.3.0 which chmod     # /usr/bin/chmod (provided by rtools40)

-Oh WAIT!!
+NO LONGER NEEDED (because starting with R 4.2 we no longer build for 32-bit Windows): Oh WAIT!!
 You also need to perform the step below (_Allow cc1plus.exe access to a 3GB address space_) or the mzR package won't compile in 32-bit mode!

 ### 2.6 Allow cc1plus.exe access to a 3GB address space

+NO LONGER NEEDED (because starting with R 4.2 we no longer build for 32-bit Windows).

 `cc1plus.exe` is a 32-bit executable shipped with Rtools.
 It's located in `C:\rtools40\mingw32\lib\gcc\i686-w64-mingw32\8.3.0\`.